writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 <rocket-document serviceToken="{rl-rdoc-servicetoken}" interviewId="{interview-id}"></rocket-document>
 ```

 - `{rl-rdoc-servicetoken}`: The service token from Step 1.
-Learn more in the [Authentication API Documentation](/docs/partner-auth-service-product-sandbox/1/overview).
+Learn more about it in the [Authentication API Documentation](/docs/partner-auth-service-product-sandbox/1/overview).
 - `{interview-id}`: From the response in Step 2.

 > **Important Distinction:** `{interview-id}` is the unique identifier for a specific interview session, while `templateId` refers to the ID of the document template used to initiate that interview.
 These two are not interchangeable, so ensure you're using the correct identifier for each step.